 It’s an easy one-mile loop to get to the top.
 Unlike some of the more steeper viewpoints, it’s much more of a gradual hike.
 Once you get to the top, you’ll be rewarded with a sweet view of the downtown skyscrapers, Bay Bridge, Golden Gate Bridge, the San Bruno Mountains, and the southeastern waterfront, along with grassy hills and trees.

-Also do not miss the top swing at the top of the hill, one of the best San Francisco Instagram spots!
-This one is somewhat less unknown, and a bit of a hidden gem.
+Also do not miss the top swing at the top of the hill, one of the best secret photography spots in San Francisco!
 You’ll get to enjoy those epic views while swinging into the sky.
 Do note that the swing is a bit high…if you’re short like me, you’ll need help getting onto it, and to push off.
+Also do keep in mind that the swing does get taken down sometimes, so it may not always be there.

 Ina Coolbrith Park